Marek Jankulovski: Baník Ostrava

 Jankulovski started his career for Baník Ostrava after joining from NH Ostrava.
 In 1994, he made a breakthrough into the first team, as the club finished in third place in the league.
 Jankulovski started out, playing in the attacking midfield position before playing in the defender position and established himself in the first team.

-At the start of 1999–2000 season, Jankulovski started the season well when he scored two goals against Chmel Blšany and Sigma Olomouc.
-It wasn't until on 27 February 2000 when Jankulovski scored his third goal of the season, in a 4–1 win against Sigma Olomouc.
-This was followed by scoring twice.
-In a 3–1 win against Drnovice.
+Jankulovski scored in the opening game of the 1999–2000 season in a 6–1 win against Chmel Blšany.
+A week later he opened the scoring in a 2–2 home draw against Sigma Olomouc.
+It was not until 27 February 2000 when Jankulovski scored his third goal of the season, in a 4–1 win against Sigma Olomouc.
+This was followed by scoring twice in a 3–1 victory against Drnovice.
 He then went on to score three goals later in the 1999–2000 season.
-At the end of the 1999–2000 season, Jankulovski went on to make 27 appearances and scoring eight times in all competitions; his performance at Baník Ostrava attracted interest from foreign clubs.
-By the time he departed from the club, Jankulovski made a total of 110 league appearances and scoring fifteen times throughout his time at Baník Ostrava.
+By the end of the 1999–2000 season, Jankulovski had made 27 appearances and scored eight times in all competitions; his performance at Baník Ostrava attracted interest from foreign clubs.
+By the time he left the club, Jankulovski had made a total of 110 league appearances, scoring fifteen goals.